-Set this item to Enabled for hot-plugging support, which will allow the user to replace a SATA drive without shutting down the system.
-The options are Disabled and Enabled.
+Select Enable to support Hot-plugging for the device installed on an sSATA port selected by the user which will allow the user to replace the device installed in the slot without shutting down the system.
+The options are Disable and Enabled.

-Port 0 ~ Port 2 Spin Up Device
+Spin Up Device

-On an edge detect from 0 to 1, set this item to allow the PCH to initialize the device.
-The options are Disabled and Enabled.
+On an edge detect from 0 to 1, set this item to allow the sSATA device installed on the sSATA port specified by the user to start a COMRESET initialization.
+The options are Enable and Disable.